madeleinemitchell/Flagellar-and-Motility-Gene-Analysis-in-Vibrio-cholerae/README.md

 conda activate project – using env called project

 ## Genome sequence retrieval
+This code sets up an isolated environment named "fastq-dl", activates it, and then uses the "fastq-dl" tool within that environment to download FASTQ files from the ENA database.
+Below are the list of accession numbers used in the analysis.

 conda create -n fastq-dl -c conda-forge -c bioconda fastq-dl conda activate fastq-dl